incoresemi/riscv-opcodes/README.md

 ## Adding a new extension

 To add a new extension of instructions, create an appropriate `rv_` file based on the policy defined in [File Structure](#file-naming-policy).
-Run `./parse.py` to ensure that all checks pass and all artifacts are created correctly.
+Run `make` from the root directory to ensure that all checks pass and all artifacts are created correctly.
 A successful run should print the following log on the terminal:

 ```
 Running with args : ['./parse.py', '-c', '-chisel', '-sverilog', '-rust', '-latex', 'rv_*', 'unratified/rv_*']